daterrell/MMM-ISS/README.md

 # Magic Mirror Module: ISS Fly-Overs

-This modules for the [Magic Mirror²] (https://github.com/MichMich/MagicMirror) will show a card when there's an ISS flyover with a good possibility of viewing.
+This modules for the [Magic Mirror²](https://github.com/MichMich/MagicMirror) will show a card when there's an ISS flyover with a good possibility of viewing.

 ![The Module](.gihub/ISS-SS.png)

-**This is v1.0** And, as the module does what I want, won't likely change much.
+**This is v1.0** -- and, as the module does what I want, won't likely change much.

 ## Why?
 Why another ISS module when mykle1 [has already created one](https://github.com/mykle1/MMM-ISS) that works fine?
 Well, personal preference.
 I didn't like the NASA